caseytraverse/css-exercise-four/README.md

 <b><h1>CSS exercise</b></h1>

-Assignment four for Bloc.
+CSS assignment four for Bloc.

-Exercise focused on the usage of media queries.
+Understanding why media queries are an essential part of the modern web.

+Identifying why mobile-first design is an industry best practice.

+Using media queries to build my first responsive site.